-- When the temperature drops below 50 degrees F., discontinue feeding.
+- When the temperature drops below 50 degrees F. (10 C.), discontinue feeding.

 Cleaning the Backyard Fish Pond

 A healthy, well-established pond that receives the proper amount of sunlight resists algae.
-Make sure 50 to 75 percent of the surface is covered with floating plants or other source of shade.
+Make sure 50 to 75 percent of the surface is covered with floating plants or other sources of shade.
 Excess nutrients also encourage algae.
-Waste from water fowl, lawn or garden runoff and pond plant fertilizer are common sources of excess nutrients.
+Waste from waterfowl, lawn, or garden runoff and pond plant fertilizer are common sources of excess nutrients.